Women's outfitweekend

 Why it works

 Two pieces, multiple occasions.
 The turtleneck sweater brings solo or under a blazer — the silhouette quietly communicates confidence.
 The trainers / running shoes answers it — solid colour preferred.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 The formality gap between these two pieces is wide — turtleneck sweater sits at level 3, trainers / running shoes at level 1.
 The outfit lives in the smart-casual zone, leaning toward whichever piece you accessorise to.